Nazarene (sect): As a title

 Because of this, the phrases traditionally rendered as "Jesus of Nazareth" can also be translated as "Jesus the Nazarene" or "Jesus the Nazorean."
 In the New Testament, the form Nazōraios or Nazaraios is more common than Nazarēnos (meaning "from Nazareth").

+In Arabic however, Nasrani (نصراني), the name given to Christians in the Quran can be interpreted as coming from the root verb n-ṣ-r, meaning victory, or support.
+The meaning is defined in Surah al Imran, verse 52 where Jesus asks who will become his supporters (Ansar-i) for the sake of God; the Hawariyun (Apostles) answer that they will become the Ansar.
+The same root also refers to the Ansar, those that sheltered Muhammad in Medina.